 Stacking Habits

-When my wife came home and told me she'd taken on a new client — an online nutrition coaching company — I was surprised.
-Nothing sounded shadier than an online nutrition company!
-I pictured shifty hucksters promoting fad programs.
+When my wife came home and said she had a new client — an online nutrition coaching company — I was surprised.
+An online nutrition company appeared quite suspicious.
+I envisioned shady hucksters pushing fad programs.
 I felt skeptical.
 I wasn't expecting a respectable approach to building healthy habits.

 I soon found out that the company was legitimate.
 Many of the staff had advanced degrees in nutrition science.
 They'd coached thousands of clients, and consulted with professional sports teams.
 They'd delivered results.
 I began to see the change that their approach had on my wife's life as her health improved.